_(1).png)

 In addition, the issues related to empathy, medical ethics, and epidemiology are also included.

 Scores are now reported as pass/fail as of February 2022 instead of on a three-digit scale as they were in the past.
-The duration is 8 hours and the fee is around US $660 as of December 2023.
+The duration is 8 hours, and the fee is around US$ $660 as of December 2023.

 USMLE Step 2

-It evaluates the capacity to use clinical science understanding, medical knowledge, and abilities that are necessary for providing patient care under supervision.
+It evaluates the capacity to use clinical science understanding, medical knowledge, and abilities necessary for providing patient care under supervision.
 American medical students typically take the USMLE Step 2 in their fourth year of study.

-The break time includes both the time saved by finishing a test block early and the time wasted on tutorials.
+The break time includes the time saved by finishing a test block early and the time wasted on tutorials.
 The exam is given at Prometric testing locations.

 Test items for Step 2 CK cover the following topics: internal medicine, pediatrics, obstetrics and gynecology, preventive medicine, psychiatry, surgery, and other topics related to providing care under supervision.